Terrynsanders/clinvar-sql-analysis/README.md

 - GitHub

 ## Key Findings
-- A significant portion of variants were found to have conflicting interpretations
+- While most variants showed consistent interpretations a significant portion were found to have conflicting interpretations
 - Certain genes were found to have a disproportionate amiount of conflicting interpretations
     - TTN gene has the most conflicting interpretations